Jim Lahey’s Tomato Pizza ~ Pizza Marinara

 Recipe Testers’ Reviews

-I confess that when I first read this recipe, I cringed… absolutely too much reading and instructions for a homemade pizza night.
-The second time I read it, I thought “maybe one day I’ll give it a try…”
+I confess that when I first read this recipe, I cringed…absolutely too many instructions for a homemade pizza night.
+The second time I read it, I thought, “Maybe one day I’ll give it a try…”

-As luck would have it, I had a sourdough pizza crust ready for the grill and it was just pouring rain outside, my toppings of dressed arugula and smoked salmon were prepped as well as my fresh garlic knots and pepperoni my daughter had requested.
-I’ve never made pizza marinara and I’ve never even been interested in making marinara sauce as Costco has a pretty great one I enjoy as a fast food option.
+As luck would have it, I had a sourdough pizza crust ready for the grill, but it was pouring rain outside.
+My toppings of arugula and smoked salmon were prepped, as were my fresh garlic knots and pepperoni my daughter had requested.
+I’ve never made pizza marinara, and I’ve never even been interested in making marinara sauce, as Costco has a pretty great one I enjoy as a fast food option.
 As they say, the third time is a charm.

-I used parchment paper on the pizza peel and didn’t even require the usual shimmy onto the pizza stone.
-The raw pizza crust transfer worked superbly despite the closeness of the pizza stone to the broiling element.
-Didn’t even need to pull out the stone shelf in my electric oven to accommodate the pizza peel crust delivery.
+I used parchment paper on the pizza peel, and it didn’t even require the usual shimmy onto the pizza stone.
+The raw pizza-crust transfer worked superbly, despite the closeness of the pizza stone to the broiling element.